 The Reformation began 1,500 years after the start of Christianity.
 Today, 1,500 years after the start of Islam, perhaps a Muslim reformation is due.
 The Christian Reformation, despite its founder’s racist extremism, was mainly a Good Thing for society in general.
 It ended the political power of the church and paved the way for the age of reason and enlightenment, leading to our modern secular liberal democracy.

 The Reformation was also, arguably, good for believers, insisting that the Bible is the only source of Christian authority, and that the church should be a community of the faithful rather than a hierarchical, priest-led structure.
 However, there was a massive amount of collateral damage over hundreds of years.
 If Islam is to reform itself, perhaps it could learn from Christianity’s mistakes.

 In the meantime, the 2016 opinion poll mentioned above found that 53 per cent of UK Muslims want to integrate more.
 That majority needs to get a grip and kick out the Saudi conservatives.

 I offer this unsolicited but respectful suggestion to all western Muslims: lighten up!

 Keep the religion and lifestyle, if you want, but don’t make it any more separate than it needs to be.
-Enjoy the western freedom – and the hard-won democracy – it’s the worst form of government, as they say, except for all the others (including theocracy).
+Enjoy the western freedom and the hard-won democracy.
+Democracy is the worst form of government, they say, except for all the others – including theocracy.

 East European immigration to the UK